Kanban Software Development Kanban boards for software development teams

 • Significantly increases productivity - even up to 300%!

-• Pays attention to software processes to achieve higher quality code.
+• Scrutinizes the software processes, allowing teams to achieve higher quality code.

-• Enhance delivery predictability.
+• Enhances delivery predictability.
 Effective software development teams can accurately predict their delivery in time, scope, and total quality while continuously finding ways to improve their productivity with Kanban.

 • Improves project visibility.
-Now everyone know what needs to be done, what is in progress and what was done.
+Everyone knows what needs doing, what is ongoing and what has been done.

 • Significantly reduces project risk.

-• Boosts your team happiness.
-Kanban is an investment in a happiness work culture.
+• Boosts team happiness.
+Kanban is an investment in a happiness work culture, affording better accountability, transparency and collaboration.

 Kanban board examples for software development teams